Conditional gradient method for vector optimization: Convergence analysis

-\begin{theorem} Let $\{x^{k}\}$ be a sequence produced by Algorithm \ref{algorithm1}.
+\begin{theorem} Let $\{x^{k}\}$ be a sequence produced by the CondG algorithm with the Armijio step size condition \eqref{armijio}.
 Then, every accumulation point of $\{x^{k}\}$ is a stationary point of problem (\ref{mop}). \end{theorem} \begin{proof} Let $\hat{x}\in\Omega$ be a accumulation point of the sequence $\{x^{k}\}$.
 Then, there exists a subsequence $\{x^{k_{j}}\}$ of $\{x^{k}\}$ such that

 From Proposition \ref{opt_val_continuous} and (\ref{convergence0}), we have $v(x^{k_{j}})\rightarrow v(\hat{x})$ whenever $j\rightarrow\infty$.
 Here, it is sufficient to show that $v(\hat{x})=0$ in view of Proposition \ref{pa_sta_equ}(ii).